panrg/draft-dawkins-panrg-what-not-to-do/draft-irtf-panrg-what-not-to-do.md

 ## Endpoints Trusting Intermediate Nodes {#EndpointsTrustingIDs}

 If intermediate nodes along the path can't be trusted, it's unlikely that endpoints will rely on signals from intermediate nodes to drive changes to endpoint behaviors.
-(See {{TRIGTRAN}}, {{Source-Quench}}).
 We note that "trust" is not binary - one, low, level of trust applies when a node issuing a message can confirm that it has visibility of the packets on the path it is seeking to control {{RFC8085}} (e.g., an ICMP message included a quoted packet from the source).
 A higher level of trust can arise when an endpoint has established a short term, or even long term, trust relationship with network nodes.
+(See {{Source-Quench}} and {{TRIGTRAN}}).

 ## Intermediate Nodes Trusting Endpoints {#IDsTrustingEndpoints}

 If the endpoints do not have any trust relationship with the intermediate nodes along a path, operators have been reluctant to deploy techniques that rely on endpoints sending unauthenticated control signals to routers.
-(See {{IntServ}} and {{NSIS}}.
-We also note this still remains a factor hindering deployment of DiffServ).
+(See {{IntServ}} and {{NSIS}}).
+(We also note this still remains a factor hindering deployment of DiffServ).

 ## Reacting to Distant Signals {#ReactionTimes}